Many of us can detect bad leadership very easily and can point out which leaders are not living up to good leadership standards.

 With the title like that, I was expecting some grand ranting about how bad men are at leading and detailing everything bad leaders do wrong.

-But the book is really a deep dive into the psychology of leadership standards, and offers key insights as well into how we can spot leadership potential and competence.
+But the book is really a deep dive into the psychology of leadership standards, and offers key insights into how we can spot leadership potential and competence.

-This book needs to be read by anyone who thinks they understand psychology of leadership as it provides so many evidence backed insights on how many of our assumptions about leadership are simply wrong.
+This book needs to be read by anyone who thinks they understand the psychology of leadership as it provides evidence backed insights on how many of our assumptions about leadership are simply wrong.

 Core leadership assumptions: time for re-evaluation?